 How would you solve an inquiry from a potential customer?
 How would you speak with a salesman?
 What would you do if the system crashed?
 There are a variety of scenarios that secretaries have to deal with on a daily basis, and a human resources interviewer can listen intently as to how you conduct yourself in a stressful situation.

-If you didn’t like answering the phone so much, but you preferred to send out emails – and this would be the exact same kind of environment in the new place – then the hiring manager can immediately dismiss you.
+If you didn’t like taking minutes so much, but you enjoyed answering the phone – and this would be the exact same kind of environment in the new place – then the hiring manager can immediately dismiss you.
 It’s a popular question for companies to ask because then they can figure out if you would be a good fit depending on your likes and dislikes of the workplace environment.

 Forget the clichéd responses, such as “my biggest strength is I love my work” and “my biggest weakness is I work too hard.”
 Be honest and purport that your strength is in organization, while your weakness is speaking with high-level executives because they make you feel nervous.
 There have been many instances where managers hire a person based on their honesty.